smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 There is a Post-Install Instruction below that explains how to complete this update.
 :::

-### IBM i Operating System Versions Supported by 18.1
+### IBM i Operating System Versions Supported by 21.1

-The IBM i operating system must be at version V7R1 (i7.1) or higher to use the IBM i LSAM version 18.1.
-Correct operation of the LSAM version 18.1 is also certified for IBM i7.2 and i7.3.
+The IBM i operating system must be at version V7R2 (i7.2) or higher to use the IBM i LSAM version 21.1.
+Correct operation of the LSAM version 21.1 is also certified for IBM i7.3, i7.4 and i7.5.

 As of the date of this publication, only in rare circumstances will IBM still be supporting IBM i versions V6R1 (i6.1) or V5R4.
-Clients who are unable to upgrade to i7.1 or newer can still use OpCon to automate their operations within IBM i, but those clients can only use the last edition of the IBM i LSAM version 04.00.03 with all the latest LSAM software patches (LSAM PTFs) applied.
+Clients who are unable to upgrade to i7.2 or newer can still use OpCon to automate their operations within IBM i, but those clients can only use:
+- LSAM version 18.1 can run under i7.1
+- LSAM version 04.00.03 with all the latest LSAM software patches (LSAM PTFs) applied can run under IBM i version V5R4 and newer versions.

-IBM i LSAM version 04.00.03 is frozen in its range of features as version 18.1 is released, and SMA will only provide emergency fixes for production failures to clients using the version 04.00.03 of the IBM i LSAM.
-SMA's ability to provide emergency fixes may be terminated at any time, based on whenever the IBM equipment at SMA is no longer able to support software compiled back to IBM i version V5R4.
-In that case, clients would use LSAM version 04.00.03 at their own risk.
-Be aware that IBM will soon end its support for i7.1, which is the last level that can still compile back to V5R4.
+IBM i LSAM version 04.00.03 is frozen in its range of features.
+SMA can no longer  provide emergency fixes for this old LSAM version because SMA no longer operates Power Processor partitions that can compile to an operating system level older than i7.1.

-All clients who want new features and future available software fixes must upgrade to LSAM version 18.1.
+All clients who might still be using LSAM version 04.00.03 who want LSAM software support, new features and future available software fixes must first upgrade to LSAM version 18.1.
+There is no support for upgrading directly from version 04.00.03 to version 21.1.

-Versions of i5/OS or OS/400 older than V5R4 are not supported at all, either by IBM or by SMA.
+Versions of i5/OS or OS/400 older than i7.1 are not supported at all, either by IBM or by SMA.

 ### IBM i User Profiles for the LSAM